Wazirabad barrage: History

 It was built in 1959 to supply drinking water to the city of Delhi.

 Technical details

 It is a 1,491 ft long barrage with 6 under-sluices of 60 ft each on the right side and a 17 bays spillway of 58 ft each.
 The top of the spillway is 4 ft. higher than the under-sluices.
 There is a concrete floor flexible apron, both upstream and down-stream.

 Proposal for New Wazirabad barrage

-A March 2013 proposal for Delhi envisages building a "New Wazirabad barrage" 8 km north of the current barrage, that will utilize the existing eastern and western boundary margins of the current barrage, will serve as the bridge over Yamuna and flanks will serve as road expressways.
+A March 2013 proposal for Delhi envisages building a "New Wazirabad barrage" 8 km north of the current barrage, that will utilize the existing eastern and western boundary margins of the current barrage, will serve as the bridge over the Yamuna and flanks will serve as road expressways.

 Navigation restoration

 This barrage on Yaumna is part of National Waterway NW110, one of India's 111 National Waterways.
 The barrage lies on the Delhi-Faridabad Yaumna waterway, from Wazirabad barrage in north Delhi to Palla barrage in north Faridabad via ITO barrage and Okhla barrage.